Norman Le Brocq: Post-WWII activism and political career

-Norman Le Brocq spent the remainder of his life as a campaigner for working-class rights in the field of housing and social policy, and the Communist Party's leading figure in the Channel Islands.
+Norman Le Brocq spent the remainder of his life campaigning for working-class rights in housing and social policy and was the Communist Party's leading figure in the Channel Islands.
 After unsuccessful bids for election in the 1960s, he was elected to the States of Jersey in 1966.
 He remained in the States as a Deputy for Saint Helier until his retirement.

 In 1969 Le Brocq toured the Soviet Union, visiting Leningrad, Stalingrad, Moscow, and spent two weeks at a Black Sea resort in Yalta.

 He was president of the Island Development Committee (IDC) and instrumental in bringing in the first Island Plan, which laid out zones for housing and commercial development and greenfield sites on which development was not permitted.
 He was also chairman of the Sea Fisheries Advisory Committee, and a Sea Fisheries vessel is named after him, which was also present in among the Thames flotilla during the Diamond Jubilee.

 Outside of the States, he was a director of the Channel Islands Co-operative Society for 35 years, 27 of which he served as its president.

 The political papers of Norman Le Brocq (JA/1231) are currently held by the Jersey Archives, after being donated/deposited there by the Jersey Heritage Trust.